epi2me-labs/wf-isolates/README.md

-# Workflow template
+# wf-isolates

-This repository contains a [nextflow](https://www.nextflow.io/) workflow template that can be used as the basis for creating new workflows.
+This repository contains a [nextflow](https://www.nextflow.io/) workflow template that can be used to process Oxford Nanopore isolate sequencing data.

-> This workflow is not intended to be used by end users.